dots-energy/Dots-calculation-service-template/README.md

 # Python-project-template
-A template repository for new python projects
+A template for DOTs-Helics Calculation Services

 ## Installation